Thin content with little or no added value

 - If your site contains any of these types of content, think about whether your site provides significant added value for your users.
 This article about building high-quality sites can offer you more guidance.

 Tip: Consider asking friends or family — real people not affiliated with your site — to use or critique your site to get ideas for improving it.

 - Improve your website so that it provides significant value for your users.

 Once you’re sure your site is no longer in violation of our guidelines, request reconsideration of your site.
-After you’ve submitted a reconsideration request, be patient and watch for a message in your Webmaster Tools account — we’ll let you know when we’ve reviewed your site.
+After you’ve submitted a reconsideration request, be patient and watch for a message in your Search Console account — we’ll let you know when we’ve reviewed your site.
 If we determine your site is no longer in violation of our guidelines, we’ll revoke the manual action.